Sammyjroberts/satellite-imaging-system/README.md

 ## PostgreSQL

 The requested database for this project, and my personal favorite RDBMS.
+All Primary keys are integers, i'd probably refactor to be UUIDs given more time.

 ## Doppler